JavisOkeyWalker/Ubuntu/Lab09/Lab09.md

    - PID of "Terminal A": 6945
    - PID of "Terminal B": 7039
 2. Using `./` to run `infinity` in Terminal B
-   - PID of script: 4632
+   - PID of script: 7098
-   - Command to kill script: ctrl c
+   - Command to kill script: sudo kill 9 7098
    - Effects of running the script:
 3. Using `source` to run `infinity` in Terminal B
    - PID of script: 7075